Storyline 360 Accessibility Conformance Report

 Does Not Support

-You can set the course language in your player properties (text labels).
-However, Storyline 360 doesn’t currently support different screen reader languages for different objects in the same course.
+Authors can set a single course language using player properties.
+Storyline 360 doesn’t currently support assigning different screen reader languages to individual objects within the same course.

 3.2.3 Consistent Navigation (Level AA)